Sunday, 24 February 2008

 We All Fall Down

 The play looked at ways of preventing falls in the home and was developed in partnership with health professionals and older people from a wide range of cultural backgrounds.
 Sally believes that her falls are caused by the ghost of her husband Bobby who is jealous of her new romantic relationship with Yusuf, an elderly refugee.
 During the action she realises that her problems are of a more practical nature.
 This is a touching piece, which involves comedy tragedy, romance and lots of falling down.
-Developed in partnership with North London Mobile Repair Service,
+Developed in partnership with North London Mobile Repair Service.

 Partners